 How to repair a ceramic Xmas tree

-Sometimes a ceramic Christmas tree, as shown on this page, may end up getting damaged by a fall or moving it around.
+Sometimes a ceramic Christmas tree may end up getting damaged by a fall or moving it around.
 If you prefer to fix the tree rather than buy a new one, here’s how you can do it.

 First, it is essential to prepare the surface for repairs.
 Start by removing any glue or adhesive material that was used during prior maintenance then wash the tree in warm water with dish detergent and a soft scrubbing pad.
 The tree should be completely dry before starting on any repair work.